LCEnzo/Notif/README.md

   * Fix timezone code - Given default zones, unsure if that's fine
   * Set up environ - Done
 * Create some kind of client
-  * Add registration
+  * Add registration - Done
-    * First screen for new/logged out users
+    * First screen for new/logged out users - Done, need to fix logo
   * Create a main screen to display a list of updates, and have navigation to other screens
     * Figure out platform agnostic storage model
   * Add basic account management screen (CRUD w/o C)